dude56987/2web/README.md

 2web
 ====

-Generate a website for use on a LAN(Local Area Network) as a http accessable multimedia libary for content.
-2web allows you to host multimedia content as a kodi compatible php media server using apache2.
+Generate a website for use on a LAN(Local Area Network) as a http accessable multimedia libary.
+2web allows you to host multimedia content as a kodi compatible php media server using apache2 and minimal javascript.
 This software is designed to run on the latest version of the raspberry pi.
-Currently supporting a libary size of ~20k shows, ~20k movies, ~20k books, ~100 weather stations and ~100k channels/radio stations.
+Currently supporting a libary size of ~20k shows, ~20k movies, ~20k books, ~100 weather stations and ~100k channels/radio stations on a raspberry pi 4.
+This software is compatible with any Ubuntu or Debian system as well.

-## Supported Media
+## Supported Module Content

  - Comics
  - Movies